RhetTbull/dirsnapshot/README.md

 ```

 You should not need access the database directly however, as the `DirSnapshot` class provides methods to access the necessary information abstracted from the actual database schema.

+## Dependencies

+No dependencies!
+This is a pure Python module that uses only the standard Python libraries.